JunlinHan/DCLGAN/README.md

 # Dual Contrastive Learning Adversarial Generative Networks(DCLGAN)

-We provide our PyTorch implementation of unpaired image-to-image translation based on patchwise contrastive learning and dual adversarial learning.
-DCLGAN (Dual Contrastive Learning Generative Adversarial Networks) is simple yet powerful.
+We provide our PyTorch implementation of DCLGN, which is a simple yet powerful model for unsupervised Image-to-image translation.
 Compared to [CycleGAN](https://github.com/junyanz/CycleGAN), DCLGAN performs geometry changes with more realistic results.
 Compared to [CUT](http://taesung.me/ContrastiveUnpairedTranslation/), DCLGAN is usually more robust and usually achieves better performance.
 Our model, SimDCL (Similarity DCLGAN) also avoids mode collapse using a new similarity loss.

 DCLGAN is a general model pefroming all kinds of Image-to-Image translation tasks.
 It achieves SOTA performances in most tasks.